Moros0741/discord-pages.js/README.md

     .setColor("GOLD")
 );

-// Set the contents you want to break up between pages.
-// An array of strings, numbers, or even EmbedField Objects will allow
-// paginator.js to tailor contents to your specific needs paginator.setContents(["1", "2", "3", "4", "5", "6"]);
+// the array of data to be broken up and placed on the different pages. paginator.setContents(["1", "2", "3", "4", "5", "6"]);

-// Can't waste all this "Hard Work" Initiate your created pages
-// and send to Discord.
+// Starts the Paginator and sends it to discord (buttons handled within module);
-// sendable = interaction, channel, member objects return paginator.start(sendable);
+// sendable = interaction, channel, user object to send pages to. return paginator.start(sendable);
 ```